grommet/grommet/src/js/components/RadioButton/README.md

 **radioButton.gap**

-The gap between the label and the Radio Button.
+The gap between the label and the Radio Button itself.
 Expects `string`.

 Defaults to